Chrome Pointer

 Day 2 was the Met!!

 We started in the Greek/Roman section (my little sister is in her Percy Jackson phase), but skipped ahead to see the American section after that because I wanted to look for John Singer Sargent.
-I know jack shit about art history, but I read a bit about him after seeing one of his paintings at the Seattle Art Museum last year.
+I know nothing about art history, but I read a bit about him after seeing one of his paintings at the Seattle Art Museum last year.
 The Met has his most (in)famous painting, Portrait of Madame X, which to my understanding was kind of a huge scandal when it came out because it showed so much skin.

 how it feels going to the art museum in your 20s